d-cook/Objects/README.md

 # Objects
 **JavaScript POC for a fully user-modifiable software system.**

 The goal is to create a software system that escapes the rigid boundaries of conventional software tools and [programming languages](https://en.wikipedia.org/wiki/Programming_language) by empowering the end-user to create their own experience through direct-manipulation.
 The entire system (i.e. all data *and executable code*) will be built up of "objects" that the user can create & modify through a visual interface.
 Thus, everything about the system (the object-model, the visual interface, and all *behaviors*) can be modified *while you are using it*.

+**How is this possible?**

+Computers cannot contain physical things, only data *about* things.
+Therefor, the "things" in a computer are all *representations* made of structured information.
+Conventional computers store everything as raw data, and it is up to the specific software tool to load that data into a structure that can be viewed or manipulated in some meaningful way.
+If instead everything was stored in a meaningful structure to begin with, and if the software system provided a common means to manipulate that structure in-place, then one becomes free to create any representation for anything.
+Therefor, the key is choosing a set of building-blocks ("objects") that can be assembled to create any ad-hoc structure of information.
+(I've chosen [JSON](http://www.json.org/) for its support of ad-hoc "objects").

+<*TODO: INSERT EXPLAINATION OF IT DOESNT MATTER WHAT INTERFACE IS USED, SO LONG AS IT PROVIDES INITIAL ACCESS TO OBJECTS*>

+<*TODO: INSERT EXPLAINATION OF HOW THIS APPLIES TO CODE AS WELL, AND HOW THAT SIMILARLY ESCAPES ANY SPECIFIC PROGRAMMING LANGUAGE*>

 The user-interface will start out as a visualization of generic data-trees, but can be further modified to create the ideal interface for the task at hand.
 For example, editing the size & position of a ball by clicking and dragging *a ball*, rather than by editing numeric data *about* a ball.
 (Brett Victor demonstrates concept well: "[Dynamic Visualizations](http://worrydream.com/DrawingDynamicVisualizationsTalk)", "[Learnable Programming](http://worrydream.com/LearnableProgramming/)", "[Magic Ink](http://worrydream.com/MagicInk)")